FreeCAD/FreeCAD-documentation/wiki/Std_DlgMacroExecute.md

 ### Create

 1. Press the **Create** button to create a new macro file.
 2. Enter a name in the dialog box that pops up.
-You do not have to include the {{FileName|.FCMacro}} extension.
+You do not have to include the **.FCMacro** extension.
 3. Press **Enter** or the **OK** button.
 4. Both dialog boxes close.
 5. The new file is opened in the Macro editor.